 North America’s Tallest Building on Helical Piles

 A separate maintenance and repair building also handles scheduled maintenance inspections and major repairs.Now more than a half-century old, the original buildings at the facility could no longer handle the capacity required of a larger bus fleet.
-Therefore, the City of Winnipeg made the decision back in 2016 to expand the Maintenance and Repair Garage to better meet current and future needs, in addition
+Therefore, the City of Winnipeg made the decision back in 2016 to expand the Maintenance and Repair Garage to better meet current and future needs.

 – Stephen Cireco, WB Equipment